Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: as a cellar:
     list of properties soled /

-    BONUS: List properties bought under my properties and allow for reselling

     BONUS: Clear losing bids /
         delete by id the bids /
         remove from offer ids /
         Make three bids on a property and accept one /

+    BRETT BONUS: Delete all losing offers

-    BONUS: Edit profile function
+    BONUS: Edit profile function, change every property and offer to match

-    BONUS: Add user profile information
+    BRETT BONUS: Style the user edit popup

-    BONUS: Add user image to offer
+    BRETT BONUS: Add user profile text information to each profile

-    BONUS: Offer cannot be less than half the asking price
+    BONUS: tabs on profile page are ternary blue or grey depending on if tab match /

     BONUS: property has minimum bid amount and a buy now option

-    BONUS: add a description for each property, change the model, and the forms
+    BRETT BONUS: add a description for each property, change the model, and the forms CURRENT

     BONUS: Tweak the wording such as changing purchased properties to closed properties

     BONUS: add my profile, logout and home buttons to every page except RegAndLogin /

-    BONUS: Darkmode
+    BRETT BONUS: Darkmode

+    BRETT BONUS: delete all the offers on sold properties

     BONUS: display the numbers with commas and decimal .00